taibarehm/docveda/README.md

 ◉ Introducing SEARCH for easier access to information

-◉ Ayurvedic News Reader – Read Summaries of updated
+◉ Ayurvedic News Reader – Read Summaries of updated(used test summazization)

 ◉ My Feed – A feed of the latest stories and other content personalized only for you!